 Best of all, if you use a gamer credit card like the new Ugami Card, you will not only be able to enjoy retro games, but you will also be able to earn rewards for your purchases.
 These rewards come in the form of Ugipoints, which you can exchange for anything you need to continue enjoying your gamer lifestyle: from next-generation consoles and games to tickets and exclusive access to different events and launches related to this community.

-Don’t wait any longer, and subscribe to the waiting list so that you will be one of the first users to enjoy a credit card created by gamers for gamers.
+Don’t wait any longer, and Download the Ugami App so that you will be one of the first users to enjoy a credit card created by gamers for gamers.